lynseylin/wikidata-to-mongodb/README.md

 >
 > composer install

 ## Usage
+If your server has suffcient memory, you can set the memory limit and bulk count in config.ini, and use bulk insert code:
+> nohup php bulkinsert.php >nohup.log 2>&1

+If your server don't hava enough memory, use single insert code, insert one item each time:
 > nohup php singleinsert.php >nohup.log 2>&1
-> or if you has suffient memory, you can use bulk insert:
-> nohup php bulkinsert.php >nohup.log 2>&1